eea/wise.msfd/README.rst

   labels, provide links, etc.
 - Check the scoring implementation
 - Make generic usability improvements according to TL feedback.
+- Create a navigation helper to navigate between all aspects of an assessment.
+- Reorder articles according to document (A8, A10, A9, I think)

 Immediate TODOs for the MSFD Search engine
 ------------------------------------------